Provisional Online Teaching Certification

 Options for obtaining a Provisional Online Teaching Certification include:

 - Successfully compete the KSU Provisional Online Teaching Certification Workshop.
 This workshop is offered online and takes 2-4 hours to complete.
-To be eligible for this training, the faculty member’s department chair should email Dr. Jim Cope requesting the training for the faculty member.
-Dr. Cope will then email the faculty member a link to access the registration form.
+To be eligible for this training, the faculty member’s department chair should email Dr. Tamara Powell requesting the training for the faculty member.
+Dr. Powell will then email the faculty member a link to access the registration form.

-If you have any questions about your online teaching certification, please email Dr. Jim Cope.
+If you have any questions about your online teaching certification, please email Dr. Tamara Powell.

 Options for Obtaining Permanent Online Teaching Certification include: